brson/brson.github.com/worklog.md

 - Thought a lot about how to implement range queries in engine_simple
 - Thought a lot about how to implement range properties in engine_simple
 - 6:00 PM
 - Clock out (PingCAP)
+- Clock in (PingCAP)
+- 9:25 PM
+- Experimented with new index structure for engine_simple
+- 10:42 PM
+- Clock out (PingCAP)
+- Clock in (PingCAP)
+- 11:22 PM
+- Experimented with new index structure for engine_simple
+- 11:59 PM
+- Clock out (PingCAP)

 # 2021-01-08